lork6/Todo/README.md

 #### Http PUT request:

-- `api/TodoItems/{id}` in body json with [Todo item](#todo item).
+- `api/TodoItems/{id}` in body json with [Todo item](#todo-item).

 ##### Changeing column

 For Changeing `Todo item` column.
-You have to specifi wich column you want to put it in by changeing `complete` variable with column index.
-Column Index is start at 0 and sending in to the server.
+You have to specifi wich column you want to put it in by changeing `complete` variable with column index and sending in to the server.
+Column Index is start at 0.

 ##### Changeing order in column